rishicse09/LBGAssignment/ReadMe.md

 - Autolayout

-This text you see here is *actually- written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

 ## Tech

 Code is developed in Swift5 and build on Xcode 13.3 Unit test and UI test covered using native XCTest and XCUITest.
-Coverage for all the added classes is more than ~87%
+Coverage for most of the added classes is more than ~87%

 ![image](https://user-images.githubusercontent.com/61456703/161032693-0612db3f-0b0b-44f9-bd22-16a64f8dd8ce.png)